 The Trails Illustrated map of Gates of the Arctic offers an excellent large-scale overview of the Park and Preserve.
-This map is available through Alaska Geographic, the University of Alaska Fairbanks Map Office, and other vendors.
+This map is available through Alaska Geographic.
 Once you have established where you are going in the Park and Preserve, USGS topographical maps are crucial to help you plan your route.
 The 1:250,000 (1 inch to four miles) maps provide a good overview of specific areas while the 1:63,360 (1 inch to 1 mile) are larger scale and allow for in-depth route planning.
-USGS maps are available online and at the University of Alaska Fairbanks Map Office.
 Select USGS maps are available at the Fairbanks Alaska Public Lands Information Center.

 Detailed route planning is not addressed on this website, because Congress set this land aside as a trail-less wilderness area, specifically so that each visitor can find their own experience here.
 The park does not provide route planning for several other reasons: Due to the fragile nature of the arctic groundcover, repeated use of a route tends to impact it very quickly, and it can take a long time to recover.
 Also, we cannot effectively evaluate the skill-level of our visitors, and the fluctuating conditions of the area will have a great effect on the route chosen.